Blockchain-Technology-Lab/consensus-decentralization/src/helpers/pool_information/README.md

 There exist three subdirectories.
 In each subdirectory there exists a file for the corresponding ledger data, if such data exists.

-`coinbase_tags` defines information about pools and miners.
+`identifiers` defines information about pools and miners.
 Each key corresponds to a tag or ticker, by which the pool is identifiable in its produced blocks.
 The value for each key is a dictionary of pool-related information, specifically its name, a url to its homepage, etc. Each file's